open-telemetry/opentelemetry-rust/examples/jaeger-remote-sampler/README.md

 `cargo run`

-command to start the example, you should see something like only one span is printed out.
+command to start the example, you should only see one span is printed out.

 Looking at the example, you will notice we use `AlwaysOff` as our default sampler.
 It means before the SDK get the sampling strategy from remote server, no span will be sampled.